vinyasmusic/signoz.io/docs/instrumentation/django.md

      For running your application, there are a few things that you need to keep in mind.
 Below are the notes:
     :::note
      Don’t run app in reloader/hot-reload mode as it breaks instrumentation.
-For example, if you use `export FLASK_ENV=development`, it enables the reloader mode which breaks OpenTelemetry isntrumentation.
+For example, if you use `export FLASK_ENV=development`, it enables the reloader mode which breaks OpenTelemetry instrumentation.
     :::